 4 To employ a special needs co-ordinator (SENDCO) who is experienced in the care and assessment of children with special needs and a deputy SENDCO who can assist in their duties.

-5 To ensure each nursery SENDCO and where possible the nursery deputy SENDCO attend training opportunities each term, to up date their knowledge and understanding of Special Educational Needs for all children.
+5 To ensure each nursery SENDCO and where possible the nursery deputy SENDCO attend training opportunities each term, to update their knowledge and understanding of SEND for all children.

 6 To assess each child's specific needs and adapt our facilities as appropriate.

 7 To liase with other agencies, including the health and education authorities and seek advice, support and training and establish firm partnerships with other professionals to ensure all needs are met.

 8 To develop and maintain a core team of staff who are experienced in the care of children with special needs.